tighten/ziggy/README.md

 ## Usage

 This package uses the `@routes` directive to inject a JavaScript object containing all of your application's routes, keyed by their names.
-This collection is available at `Ziggy.namedRoutes`.
+This collection is available at `Ziggy.routes`.

 The package also creates an optional `route()` JavaScript helper that functions like Laravel's PHP `route()` helper, which can be used to retrieve URLs by name and (optionally) parameters.